college-of-pharmacy-gachon-university/TDC-ADMET/README.md

 Because the architecture never changes, differences in performance are attributable to the representation rather than to the model.

-## Scientific motivation

-Most ADMET papers introduce a new architecture *and* a new representation at the same time, so the two contributions cannot be separated.
-Published benchmarks also frequently rely on undisclosed splits, which makes cross-study numbers hard to interpret.
-This work fixes the architecture and the splitting protocol (official TDC scaffold splits) and varies only the representation, then asks a practical question: **how much representational complexity does an ADMET endpoint actually need?**

 ## Main contributions

 1. **A representation-controlled benchmark.** 54 representation configurations × 22 endpoints